-This guide is gratefully attributed as being an adaptation of Legal Research Essentials by the University of Queensland Library which is available under a Creative Commons Attribution Noncommercial 4.0 International Licence.
+This 2024 edition is an updated version of the Legal Research Skills: An Australian Law Guide (2023 Edition).
+These guides are an adaptation of Legal Research Essentials by the University of Queensland Library which is available under a Creative Commons Attribution Noncommercial 4.0 International Licence.